 U-pick apples are available at $3.50 per pound starting in September.

-This 44-acre farm is located in San Luis Obispo.
-About a 3-hour drive from Los Angeles, depending exactly from where in LA.
-So it’s a tad farther from all the others nearby for Los Angeles apple but worth the trip.
+SLO Creek Farms is a 14 acre organic apple farm in San Luis Obispo.
+About a 3-hour drive from Los Angeles, depending on where you’ll be coming from in LA.
+So it’s a tad farther from all the others nearby for Los Angeles apple picking, but it’s worth the trip.

 They have hard apple cider and apple brandy tastings available during apple season.
 You can also purchase bottles at their farm’s market stand.